srsholmes/fffmpeg/README.md

 * options: Options to be processed when encoding the output.
 * outputFile: The name of the output file.
 * format: The output file format.
-* cb: A callback function to be executed once processing has completed.

 #### `concatVideo(inputs, outputFile)`